 Kristin is a theatre director and producers residing in New York City.
 Favorite directing projects include Or, (NSD), #Pornstar University, Paraphilia: Everyone Has A Sexual Disorder (FringeNYC), How I Learned to Drive, Stop Kiss (Philadelphia Fringe Festival), The Coming World (NSD) and Godspell (Duke University).
 Her directing roots stem from Montgomery Theater in Souderton, PA where she assistant directed Becky Shaw, Jacob and Jack, The Prisoner of Second Avenue and Any Wednesday.
 Although she has focused her career on directing, Kristin also enjoys performing and costume design.
 She grew up in Sellersville, PA holds an MFA in Theatre Directing from The New School for Drama and BA's in Women's Studies and Spanish from Duke University.
 Kristin is passionate about work which draws audience members into a familiar setting and challenges their preconceived notions of gender and sexuality in the location.
-Kristin can also be found on Uprooted Flower Truck, NYC's first, which she co-owns with her girlfriend, Ashley.
+Kristin can also be found on Uprooted Flower Truck, NYC's first, which she co-owns with her fiance, Ashley.

 Lorne Svarc, Literary Manager